apanasyu/TwitterMining/README.md

 # Preliminaries:

-Utilizing Ubuntu operating system, MongoDB for storing Tweets, Python 3.x as the programming language
+Utilizing Ubuntu operating system, MongoDB for storing Tweets, Python 3.x as the programming language.

-Python interfaces with MongoDB using pymongo: pip install pymongo

-Python interfaces with Twitter using tweepy: pip install tweepy
+Python interfaces with MongoDB using pymongo (pip install pymongo), with Twitter using tweepy (pip install tweepy).

 Important:
 Before using the Twitter API you are required to create and register an app (this is free), see: